EphemeralElixir/Unplanned/README.md

 Install [Node](https://nodejs.org/en/) and [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community) if you haven't already.

+You will also need to grab a few API keys in order to develop for Unplanned:

+[Google Maps API Key](https://developers.google.com/maps/documentation/android-api/signup#get_an_api_key_from_the_console_name) - Set the key inside of script tag src in index.html

+[Facebook Login Key/APP ID](https://developers.facebook.com/) - You'll want to create a new Login app.
+Also make sure that you set up the callback inside of the App settings inside Facebook ie http://localhost:8000/auth/facebook/callback. -- This will be set inside webpackEntry.js from the client folder

+[PeerJS Key](http://peerjs.com/) - For access to Video Calling.
+You will need to store this in a new file called peer.min.js inside of the public folder.
+Check the index.html file for reference.

 Everything else will be included inside NPM install.

 ## The Tech Stack